billyliuyang/url-shortner/README.md

 * tools.js (Node.js file) : This file packs several functions which are invoked in main program.
 The advantage of doing so is easier maintainance and convinient to conduct unit test.
 * request.js (Node.js file): Due to without GUI, POST request have to be sent through Terminal.
 By excuting this file, a customised JSON will be POST to /shorten.
 * JSONs (folder) :
 	- database.json (JSON file): This JSON file serves as a lightweight database for this application.
-The schemema is:
+The schema is:
   ```
   {
 	:shortcode: {